sammy-boii/Progress/react-app/notes.md

 #### It has Hot Module Replacement (HMR) so we can see the changes in real time.

 #### Transpiler is used to convert code of one programming language to another.
 Typescript is a transpiler and a super-set of JS.
 SCSS is both a traspiler and bundler of CSS.

+#### CRA, Vite are development tools.
+Without them you'd have to manually installed every dependency and building tool like babel, webpack, react, css loaders, etc...
 &nbsp;
 ```javascript